-H A J Turcan (appointed 1 February 2023)
+H A J Turcan

-Details of Directors are included on pages 19 to 22.
+Details of Directors are included on pages 33 to 36.

 A qualifying third-party indemnity provision as defined in Section 234 of the Companies Act 2006 is in force for the benefit of each of the Directors in respect of liabilities incurred as a result of their office, to the extent permitted by law.
 In respect of those liabilities for which Directors may not be indemnified, the Company maintained a Directors' and officers' liability insurance policy throughout the financial year.